 You are now ready to turn on your computer.
 Make sure the cartridge door is closed.
 The main power switch, labeled POWER ON/OFF, is located on the right side panel of the computer.
-As soon as you move the switch to ON (and assuming you have not inserted the ATARI BASIC cartridge), the words ATARI COMPUTER-MEMO PAD appear on your TV screen.
+As soon as you move the switch to ON, the words ATARI COMPUTER-MEMO PAD appear on your TV screen.
 Whatever you type will also be displayed on the screen.